Foil Conductor Model for Efficient Simulation of HTS Coils in Large Scale Applications: Numerical verification

 The distribution of $\vec{J}$ in $\Omega_{\mathrm{c}}$ obtained with the $\vec{J}-\vec{A}-V$ homogeneous model is shown in Fig.~\ref{fig:verification_j_dist}.
 Distributions resembling those from coils are obtained in the homogeneous region.

 The numerical performance of the models is compared in Table~\ref{tab:sim_times}.
-The homogeneous models are faster to solve than the reference model, especially when the number of turns increases.
+The homogeneous models are faster to solve than the resolved model, especially when the number of turns increases.
 The very finely discretized reference and a resolved solution allowing an error of the same order of magnitude as the homogeneous models are listed separately.
 The $\vec{J}-\vec{A}-V$ and $\vec{A}-V$ homogeneous models have roughly similar computation times despite the $\vec{J}-\vec{A}-V$ formulated model having significantly more DoFs.
 The number of DoFs is larger for the $\vec{J}-\vec{A}-V-$formulation because it requires both additional solving for $\vec{J}$ and the enrichment of $\vec{A}$ in $\Omega_{\mathrm{c}}$.
 The slower rate of convergence for the nonlinear iterations due to using the power law conductivity causes the $\vec{A}-V$ homogeneous model to lose the advantage gained in terms of DoFs.
 Additionally, $\epsilon_{\sigma}$ is required for convergence and has been observed to be simulation specific.
+In the simulations carried out in this paper, the value of $\epsilon_{\sigma}$ varies between \SI{e-8}{} and \SI{5e-4}{}.
+The $\vec{A}-V$ homogeneous model is observed to require a larger $\epsilon_{\sigma}$ value compared to the resolved model.